Updated 1 day ago

 2. Qcells

 Qcells (formerly Hanwha Q CELLS), which was founded in 1999, is a subsidiary of South Korea-based Hanwha Solutions with a regional headquarters office in Irvine, California.
-It currently supplies more residential solar panels in the U.S. than any other company.
+It currently supplies more residential solar panels in the U.S. than any other company, and SolarReviews ranks the company high on our list of the best solar panels.

 Latest solar panel manufacturing trends